-Joy Ren is a sophomore at Wilton High School and a Staff Writer for The Forum.
+Joy Ren is a junior at Wilton High School and a Managing Editor for The Forum.
 She runs track and field and cross country, plays clarinet in her local youth orchestra, and advocates for menstrual equity.
 She loves to write a variety of pieces ranging from opinions to features.

 The documentation of acceptances, rejections, and imposter syndrome

 A strained pause, a moment of disbelief, an “oh my god”, and it becomes clear.
 She’s been accepted.

 During her college application season in high school, Nina Wang had applied to twenty schools, ranging from the University of Massachusetts Amherst to Harvard University.
 Since freshman year, she had been training diligently: investing hours into extracurriculars, working tirelessly to get ahead in academics, jumping hurdles to stand out, and now it was time to face the college admissions officers.

 In her YouTube reaction video, accumulating 2.5 million views, Nina comments that she wasn’t excited about going to many of the schools she applied to, but instead felt like she needed a sense of security.

 Joy Ren: Imposter Syndrome Infographic by Joy Ren

 Like many of her viewers, she tells them that she watched ends on ends of college acceptance and reaction videos, and felt like she needed to make one of her own.

 Many would find that posting a revealing and raw video of college acceptance reactions for millions of strangers to see it courageous, but behind all the screaming, hugging, and held back tears, exists a universal feeling of fear.